Securing the Unseen: A Deep Dive into Attestation Frameworks for Non-Human Identities

 Attestation doesn't operate in a vacuum.
 Integrate it with your existing security tools for maximum effectiveness.

 - Automate remediation actions based on attestation failures.
-For instance, if an NHI fails attestation, automatically isolate it from the network and trigger an alert.
+For instance, if an NHI fails attestation, automatically isolate it from the network and trigger an alert for investigation.

 As your NHI ecosystem grows, performance and scalability become critical.

 - Choose efficient attestation protocols and technologies.
-Select technologies that are designed for speed and scalability, such as those offered by cloud providers.
+Select technologies that are designed for speed and scalability, such as those offered by cloud providers or specialized attestation services.

 - Design for scalability to support a growing number of NHIs.
 Ensure that your attestation infrastructure can handle the increasing load as your environment expands.